InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Abtract
-* This system contract is for native token.
+* This Yosemite contract is for native token.
-* The system contract for non-native tokens is [`yx.token`](../../contracts/yx.token/).
+* The Yosemite contract for non-native tokens is [`yx.token`](../../contracts/yx.token/).
 It's recommended to read about the native token first.

 # Yosemite Tokens
 ## Types of Token